 David G. M. Mitchell received the Ph.D. degree in Electrical Engineering from the University of Edinburgh, United Kingdom, in 2009.
 He is currently an Assistant Professor in the Klipsch School of Electrical and Computer Engineering at the New Mexico State University, USA.
 He previously held Visiting Assistant Professor and Post-Doctoral Research Associate positions in the Department of Electrical Engineering at the University of Notre Dame, USA.
 He is a Senior Member of the IEEE and his research interests are in the area of digital communications, with emphasis on error control coding and information theory.
 Dr. Mitchell has published over 40 peer-reviewed IEEE journal and conference articles gathering more than 900 citations.
 He has received two best paper awards and is the recipient of the 2019 NMSU Early Career Award for Exceptional Achievements in Creative Scholarly Activity.
 He was also the recipient of the 2019 New Mexico EPSCoR Mentor Award.
 Dr. Mitchell serves as an Associate Editor for the IEEE Transactions on Information Theory.

-- 09/15/17: Our new paper “Braided Convolutional Codes with Sliding Window Decoding” has been published in the latest IEEE Transactions on Communications.
+- 02/19/20: Our new paper “Performance Bounds and Estimates for Quantized LDPC Decoders” has been published in the latest IEEE Transactions on Communications.

-- 08/26/17: Had a great day representing NMSU with students from the College of Engineering at the 3rd Annual Las Cruces Touch-a-Truck event.
-We had fun explaining our research projects and got lots of good questions from future generations of engineers!
+- 10/19/19: Had a great day representing NMSU with faculty and students from the College of Engineering at the 2019 Las Cruces Spooky Science Festival!
+We had fun explaining our research projects and got lots of good questions from the next generation of engineers!
 Thanks to fellow ECE faculty Wei and Wenjie and students Xiaochen and Hunter for your engaging and enthusiastic explanations.